Amantini1997/FromUbuntu/AIP/Lecture1.md

 The above formula is an **INVARIANT**, that is something that has to hold True throughout the execution of the problem.
 Beware, finding Invariants might be as hard as solving the problem.

-Referring to the blocks world, a mutex would be {A on B, C on B, clear B}, meaning than either B is clear or there's one block on top of it.
+Referring to the blocks world, a mutex would be {A on B, C on B, clear B}, meaning that either B is clear or there's a block on top of it.

 ### - Finite Domain Representation (FDR)